caderek/polytopia-languages/README.md

 ## How to contribute?

-There are couple ways to contribute, you can make a pull request, open an issue to improve existing translation or, if you don't know how to use Github, you can sand me your translation via issue or private message on [Reddit](https://www.reddit.com/user/kap89).
+There are couple ways to contribute, you can make a pull request, open an issue to improve existing translation or, if you don't know how to use Github, you can sand me your translation private message on [Reddit](https://www.reddit.com/user/kap89).

 ## Adding new translation